Azure/azure-iot-sdk-c/tools/CACertificates/CACertificateOverview.md

-# Managing CA Certificates Sample
+# Managing Certificates for Iot Edge SDKs Sample

 ## WARNING
 Certificates created by these scripts **MUST NOT** be used for production.
 They contain hard-coded passwords ("1234"), expire after 30 days, and most importantly are provided for demonstration purposes to help you quickly understand CA Certificates.
 When productizing against CA Certificates, you'll need to use your own security best practices for certification creation and lifetime management.

 ## Introduction
-This document assumes you understand the core scenarios and motivation behind CA Certificates.
-This document also assumes you have basic familiarity with PowerShell or Bash.
+This document helps create certificates for use in **pre-testing** Iot SDK's against the IoT Hub.
+In particular, the tools in this directory can be used to either setup CA Certificates (along with proof of possession) or Edge device certificates.
+This document assumes you have basic familiarity with the scenario you are setting up for as well as some knowledge of PowerShell or Bash.

-This directory contains a PowerShell (PS1) and Bash script to help create **test** certificates for Azure IoT Hub's CA Certificate and proof-of-possession.
-They will create a Root CA, intermediate, leaf signed up to CA or intermediate, and help with the proof-of-possession flow.
+This directory contains a PowerShell (PS1) and Bash script to help create **test** certificates for Azure IoT Hub's CA Certificate / proof-of-possession and/or Edge certificates.

 The PS1 and Bash scripts are functionally equivalent; they are both provided depending on your preference for Windows or Linux.

-A more detailed document showing UI screen shots is available from [the official documentation].
+A more detailed document showing UI screen shots for CA Certificates and proof of possession flow is available from [the official documentation].

 ## USE